Form Controls

 $form->addRadioList('gender', 'Gender:', $sex);

-We pass the array of items as the third parameter, or by the setItems() method.
+Pass the array of offered items as the third parameter or using the setItems() method.

-The element automatically checks that there has been no forgery and that the selected item is actually one of the offered ones and has not been disabled.
+The control automatically checks that no forgery occurred and that the selected item is indeed one of the offered ones and was not disabled.
 The getRawValue() method can be used to retrieve the submitted item without this important check.

-When default value is set, it also checks that it is one of the offered items, otherwise it throws an exception.
-This check can be turned off with checkDefaultValue(false).
+When setting the default selected item, it also checks that it is one of the offered ones, otherwise it throws an exception.
+This check can be disabled using checkDefaultValue(false).

 addSelect (string|int $name, $label=null, ?array $items=null, ?int $size=null): SelectBox

-Adds select box (class SelectBox).
-Returns the key of the selected item, or null if the user did not select anything.
-The getSelectedItem() method returns a value instead of a key.
+Adds a select box (class SelectBox).
+Returns the key of the selected item, or null if the user selected nothing.
+The getSelectedItem() method returns the value instead of the key.

 $countries = [